 The FT resource request protocol involves an additional message exchange after the Authentication-Request/Response frame, or FT Request/Response frame, and prior to reassociation.

-APs capable of fast BSS transition may allow FTOs to request resources prior to reassociation.
-Availability of the FT resource request protocol is advertised by the target AP in the MDE.
-If the Resource Request Protocol Capability subfield is 0, then the FTO shall not send an Authentication-Confirm nor FT Confirm frame to the AP.
-An AP that receives an Authentication-Confirm or FT Confirm frame from a STA and does not support the FT resource request protocol shall respond with status code INVALID_PARAMETERS.
+FTRs capable of fast BSS transition may allow FTOs to request resources prior to reassociation.
+Availability of the FT resource request protocol is advertised by the target FTR in the MDE.
+If the Resource Request Protocol Capability subfield is 0, then the FTO shall not send an Authentication-Confirm nor FT Confirm frame to the FTR.
+An FTR that receives an Authentication-Confirm or FT Confirm frame from a FTO and does not support the FT resource request protocol shall respond with status code INVALID_PARAMETERS.

 The additional message exchange for the FT resource request protocol shall be performed using the same method (over-the-air or over-the-DS) as was used for the Authentication-Request/Response frame or FT Request/Response frame.
-An AP that receives an FT Confirm frame that did not previously receive an FT Request frame from the same STA shall reject the request with status code STATUS_INVALID_FT_ACTION_FRAME_COUNT.
-An AP that receives an Authentication-Confirm frame that did not previously receive an Authentication-Request frame from the same STA shall reject the request with status code TRANSACTION_SEQUENCE_ERROR.
+An FTR that receives an FT Confirm frame that did not previously receive an FT Request frame from the same FTO shall reject the request with status code STATUS_INVALID_FT_ACTION_FRAME_COUNT.
+An FTR that receives an Authentication-Confirm frame that did not previously receive an Authentication-Request frame from the same FTO shall reject the request with status code TRANSACTION_SEQUENCE_ERROR.

 Over-the-air fast BSS transition with resource request

 The over-the-air FT resource request protocol in an RSN is shown in Figure 13-10 (Over-the-air FT resource request protocol in an RSN).

+Figure 13-10 – Over-the-air FT resource request protocol in an RSN

 The over-the-air FT resource request protocol in a non-RSN is shown in Figure 13-11 (Over-the-air FT resource request protocol in a non-RSN).

-To perform an over-the-air FT resource request protocol to a target AP, after completing the Authentication-Request/Response frame exchange given in 13.5.2 (Over-the-air FT protocol authentication in an RSN) or 13.5.4 (Over-the-air FT protocol in a non-RSN), the FTO and target AP shall perform the following exchange:
+To perform an over-the-air FT resource request protocol to a target FTR, after completing the Authentication-Request/Response frame exchange given in 13.5.2 (Over-the-air FT protocol authentication in an RSN) or 13.5.4 (Over-the-air FT protocol in a non-RSN), the FTO and target FTR shall perform the following exchange:

-FTO®Target AP: Authentication-Confirm (FTAA, 0, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], RIC-Request)
+FTO®Target FTR: Authentication-Confirm (FTAA, 0, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], RIC-Request, Basic Multi-Link element)

-Target AP®FTO: Authentication-Ack (FTAA, Status, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], RIC-Response)
+Target FTR®FTO: Authentication-Ack (FTAA, Status, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], RIC-Response, Basic Multi-Link element)

+where the Basic Multi-Link element is included when the target FTR is an AP MLD.

-The SME of the FTO initiates the resource request exchange through the use of the primitive MLME-RESOURCE-REQUEST.request primitive, and the SME of the AP responds with MLME-RESOURCE-REQUEST.response primitive.
+The SME of the FTO initiates the resource request exchange through the use of the primitive MLME-RESOURCE-REQUEST.request primitive, and the SME of the FTR responds with MLME-RESOURCE-REQUEST.response primitive.

-In the Authentication-Confirm frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Authentication-Confirm frame that does not include the Basic Multi-Link element, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Authentication-Confirm frame that includes the Basic MultiLink element, the Address 1 (RA) field and the Address 2 (TA) field of the message header shall be set as defined in 35.3.2 (Multi-link device addressing).
 In a non-RSN, the FTE and RSNE shall not be present.
 The elements in the frame, the element contents, and MIC calculation shall be as given in 13.8.4 (FT authentication sequence: contents of third message).